guitarpicva/PicoKeyer/README.md

 Power the pico on pins 39 (VSYS) and 38 (GND) with a well-regulated +5V DC.
 That same source can supply the V+ for the UART to RS-232 converter module (if used).

+Speed of keying is specified by an input command to the Pico UART.
+The format "@nn" is used to set the keying speed to "nn" words per minute based on the formula for WPM using the "PARIS " word methodology.
+The formula is :  T = 1200 / W where
+T = time for a single "dot" in milliseconds
+W = "PARIS " Words per minute

+When the users sends "@12" for example, the keyer will adjust it's "dot" time to 1200/12 = 100 ms